 Súsanna Sørensen of the Visit Faroe Islands tourist board told me later about her own experiences, after all the work of helping others to see the eclipse: "We had invited my family and my husband's family to early breakfast at our house.
 It was a very special morning, with an exciting atmosphere prior to the eclipse.
 The weather was not too good and it was fantastic when we saw first contact; it was finally here and we could see at least parts of it.
 Breakfast had to wait and we all went out on our balcony.
 It was a very strange feeling when totality began, how the light disappeared, like turning off a switch.
 It was a really beautiful light with a yellow rim at the horizon."
-Though she, like me, was clouded out for totality itself, she was philosophical about it: "There was a small hole in the clouds where you could see the blue sky and we knew that somebody else probably saw totality through that hole."
+Though, like my group, she was clouded out for totality itself, she was philosophical about it: "There was a small hole in the clouds where you could see the blue sky, and we knew that somebody else probably saw totality through that hole."

-For those who did, and even those who didn't, we all saw and shared something that day, and felt lucky to have experienced what we did.
-A month later I received an email from

-Súsanna who told me that even now, "It has been the talk of every social gathering I have been to since, even this weekend, when we were out with friends.
+For those who did, and even those who didn't, we all saw and shared something that day, and we felt lucky to have experienced what we did.
+A month later I received an email from Súsanna, who told me that, even now, "it has been the talk of every social gathering I have been to since, even this weekend, when we were out with friends.
 The dramatic light is something that everybody talks about and how it made us all feel small and at the same time part of something bigger."

-Like everyone else, she is now thinking about where she can go next to see another.
-In some sense the answer to that question is easy.
-Unlike many other natural spectacles, there is no question on exactly what date and what moment the next total solar eclipse will begin.
-All that is in doubt is if we will be there to see it and with whom will we be fortunate enough to share the experience. "[W]hen I had once turned my eyes on the moon encircled by the glorious corona, then on the novel and grand spectacle presented by the surrounding landscape...
-I mentally registered a vow, that, if a future opportunity ever presented itself for my observing a total eclipse, I would give up all idea of making astronomical observations, and devote myself to that full enjoyment of the spectacle which can only be obtained by the mere gazer."
+Like so many others who witnessed that eclipse, she is now thinking about where she can go next to see another.
+In some sense, the answer to that question is easy.
+Unlike many other natural spectacles, there is no question about exactly what date the next total solar eclipse will begin, or even the exact moment.
+All that is in doubt is if we will be there to see it, and who will be fortunate enough to be there with us to share the experience.

+When I had once turned my eyes on the moon encircled by the glorious corona, then on the novel and grand spectacle presented by the surrounding landscape . . .
+I mentally registered a vow, that, if a future opportunity ever presented itself for my observing a total eclipse, I would give up all idea of making astronomical observations, and devote myself to that full enjoyment of the spectacle which can only be obtained by the mere gazer.

----Warren De La Rue, 1862, First man to photograph a total solar eclipse.
+-Warren De la Rue, 1862, first man to photograph a total solar eclipse

-Chapter 7: The Great American Eclipse and Beyond
+The Great American Eclipse and Beyond

 Totality's eerie light bathes the ring of massive monoliths as robed figures chant and burn their sacrificial offerings.
 Around them, the gathered throngs raise their voices in joy and smile for the cameras of the CBS Evening News.
-It is 1979 and the scene is a bizarre roadside recreation of Stonehenge overlooking the Columbia River in western Washington State.
-Neopagans and curious onlookers have amassed to witness the rare event unfold overhead, and this being Washington (and the 1970s), it's clear that not all the smiles and good vibrations are due solely to the solar eclipse.
+It is 1979, and the scene is a bizarre roadside re-creation of Stonehenge overlooking the Columbia River in western Washington State.
+Neo-pagans and curious onlookers have amassed to witness the rare event unfold overhead, and this being Washington (and the 1970s), it's clear that not all the smiles and good vibrations are due solely to the solar eclipse.

 Back in the studio, Walter Cronkite tells us there will not be another total solar eclipse to touch the continental United States this century.
 Not until the far-off date of 2017 will totality once more be so visible to so many on this continent.

 I've been waiting to see this eclipse ever since.